 For example, if you recently completed a 1.5-mile run in 10:30 with a 1/4 mile base pace of 1:45 then your interval training pace should be about 1:41.

 If you have a low level of fitness, it may be necessary to begin with 4-5 intervals per session.
 Build progressively toward completing 8-10 intervals.
-Do not run or swim more than 10 intervals during an interval session.
+Do not run more than 10 intervals during an interval session.

 When you can complete 10 intervals in the prescribed times, work on gradually performing the intervals a little faster each week.
 Work on consistency, trying to keep little variation between your fastest and slowest interval and pacing yourself to be fastest at the end of the workout.